carloshellin/FlashPunk/_posts/2002-01-01-animated-sprites.md

 The third value is the animation speed, in frames per second, at which you want it to animate.
 I chose 20 for these two particular animations.
 And finally, the last parameter is whether you want the animation to loop or not.
 Non-looping animations will stop on the last frame and stay there until you start them again or change the animation.
 Looping animations will keep cycling through the selected frames infinitely until you stop or change the animation.

-Finally, don’t forget to assign the Spritemap to the Entity, otherwise it won’t be displayed:
+Finally, don't forget to assign the Spritemap to the Entity, otherwise it won't be displayed:

 {% highlight actionscript %}
 package